Pehlivankoy Natural Gas Discovery, Thrace Basin, Turkey

 Pehlivanköy-2

 Pehlivanköy-2 was spudded on June 6th, 2023, and drilled in 28 days to a depth of 3,045m (MD).
 The initial well results of the reservoirs discovered in the offsetting P-1 well are very encouraging.
-The Company will design and undertake a multi-zone completion and testing program after evaluation of the core and open-hole logs that were acquired by Weatherford.
+In addition to the two targeted Teslimköy zones discovered in P-1, three other prospective gas intervals were encountered during drilling.
+Management estimates are of a total of 50 meters of net pay across the various zones.

 Thrace Basin Geology